DHTMLX/gantt-docs/data/desktop/grouping.md

 {{pronote This functionality is available only in the PRO edition}}

-The library provides the **grouping.js** extension that allows you to group tasks by any of task's attributes.
+The library provides the **grouping** extension that allows you to group tasks by any of task's attributes.

 <div style="text-align:center;"><img src="desktop/grouping_tasks.png"/></div>